lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/beegfs_on_demand.md

     This documentation page is outdated.
     The up-to date documentation on BeeGFS can be found [here](../data_lifecycle/beegfs.md).

-**Prerequisites:** To work with Tensorflow you obviously need a [login](../application/overview.md) to the ZIH systems and basic knowledge about Linux, mounting, and batchsystem Slurm.
+**Prerequisites:** To work with TensorFlow you obviously need a [login](../application/overview.md) to the ZIH systems and basic knowledge about Linux, mounting, and batch system Slurm.

 **Aim** of this page is to introduce users how to start working with the BeeGFS filesystem - a high-performance parallel filesystem.